Supported by educational grants from Genentech and Grifols

 Pharmacist continuing education credit

-Specialty Pharma Education Center (SPEC) is accredited by the Accreditation Council for Pharmacy Education (ACPE) as a provider of continuing pharmaceutical education.
+Specialty Pharma Education Center (SPEC) is accredited by the Accreditation Council for Pharmacy Education (ACPE) as a provider of continuing pharmacy education.
 This program is approved for 0.5 hours (0.05CEUs) of continuing pharmacy education credit.
-Proof of participation will be posted to your NABP CPE profile within 4 to 6 weeks to participants who have successfully completed the post-test.
+Proof of participation will be posted to your NABP CPE profile within 4 to 6 weeks to participants who have successfully completed the post-test (score of 70% or higher).
+Participants will have 3 opportunities to pass the post-test.
 Participants must participate in the entire presentation and complete the course evaluation to receive continuing pharmacy education credit.

 Knowledge Based Activity